 Educated at Cambridge University and London Business School, Simon is a former global business leader at Google, where he led teams across four continents.
 He has also held business leadership positions at 3M, Telefónica and Gartner.
 Since becoming a CEO he has run a number of international businesses out of the UK and New Zealand.
-He is currently Chief Executive and Board Director for International Volunteer HQ, the world's largest e-commerce travel company specialising in overseas volunteering and internships.
-Managing People is his first book.
+He is currently Chief Executive and Board Director for HQ Travel Group, the world's largest e-commerce travel company specialising in overseas volunteering and internships.

 The Author's Story